-This concept has developed as a result of advancements in communication technologies and its impact on people’s daily lives.
-The widespread use of smart phones and other digital devices means that always being ‘on call’ has become a reality in many workplaces, as continuous remote access can create pressure for employees to be constantly accessible.
-The expectation that workers are available at almost any time for online or mobile communication is now considered to be potentially hazardous to workers’ health.
+This concept has developed as a result of advances in communication technologies and their impact on people’s daily lives.
+The widespread use of smartphones and other digital devices means that being always ‘on call’ has become a reality in many workplaces, as continuous remote access can create pressure for employees to be constantly accessible.
+The expectation that workers will be available at almost any time for online or mobile communication is now considered potentially hazardous to workers’ health.

 There is currently no European legal framework directly defining and regulating the right to disconnect.
-The Working Time Directive (2003/88/EC), however, refers to a number of rights that indirectly relate to similar issues: in particular, the minimum daily and weekly rest periods that are required in order to safeguard workers’ health and safety.
-Furthermore, the right to disconnect should be considered in relation to attaining a better work–life balance, an objective that has been at the core of recent European initiatives – for example, Principles 9 (work–life balance) and 10 (healthy, safe and well-adapted work environment and data protection) of the European Pillar of Social Rights, as well as the directive on work–life balance for parents and carers – although they do not refer specifically to the right to disconnect.
+The Working Time Directive (Directive 2003/88/EC), however, refers to a number of rights that indirectly relate to similar issues, in particular the minimum daily and weekly rest periods that are required to safeguard workers’ health and safety.
+Furthermore, the right to disconnect is related to attaining a better work–life balance, an objective that has been at the core of recent European initiatives – for example, Principle 9 ('Work–life balance’) and Principle 10 (‘Healthy, safe and well-adapted work environment and data protection’) of the European Pillar of Social Rights, as well as the Work–Life Balance Directive – although they do not refer specifically to the right to disconnect.

-- EUR-Lex: Directive 2003/88/EC of the European Parliament and of the Council of 4 November 2003 concerning certain aspects of the organisation of working time , 4 November 2003
+- European Parliament and the Council: Directive 2003/88/EC of 4 November 2003 concerning certain aspects of the organisation of working time

 - European Commission: The European Pillar of Social Rights in 20 principles

-- EUR-Lex: Directive of the European Parliament and of the Council on work–life balance for parents and carers and repealing Council Directive 2010/18/EU
+- European Parliament and the Council: Directive (EU) 2019/1158 on work–life balance for parents and carers and repealing Council Directive 2010/18/EU

 Groundbreaking law in France

-- Eurofound: France: A legal right to switch off from work , 18 December 2014
+- Article: France: A legal right to switch off from work

-- Eurofound: Italy: New rules to protect self-employed workers and regulate ICT-based mobile work , 2 August 2017
+- Article: Italy: New rules to protect self-employed workers and regulate ICT-based mobile work